zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 - Projects which we have no motivation to maintain, we are obligated to gracefully discontinue
 - There are different options to ensure the project lives on
-- Projects can be archived, direct users to a 3rd party fork, or transfer ownership
+- Projects can be archived, users directed to a 3rd party fork, or the ownership of such project can be transferred
 - The open source guild can help you make the right choice

 ---